 When workers’ compensation negotiations with the insurance company fail, a commissioner decides the case after a hearing.
 You can request a hearing on virtually any issue in your comp case, but these hearings typically involve the amount of permanent disability compensation you should get, and claims denied outright by the insurance company.

 Your case can still settle at any time, even after the hearing.
 The best way to get the best settlement is to prepare to win your case as if it’s going to a hearing.
+It's a basic part of the process I've developed to help clients get a good South Carolina workers' comp settlement.

 The Path to Resolving Your Claim